sasaxopajic/overwatch2_rag/README.md

 ## Usage

-   To use overwatch2_rag, follow these steps:
+   To run overwatch2_rag, do the following:

    ```bash
    streamlit run overwatch2.py
    ```
    And you're now all set up!

-Heroes never die!
+# Heroes never die!